 If you aren’t looking to maintain your car battery, Optima might be the right choice for you.
 These AGM batteries require little to no care at all.
 You don’t have to worry about leakage or topping off fluids.

 The only thing you should consider is checking for corrosion regularly.
-You also want to keep the battery charged, which are aspects of any car battery.
+You also want to keep the battery charged.
+These are things to keep in mind for any car battery.

 3. Supreme Power Delivery